Vision Care Technology

 Steve Canada is a licensed optician at Sam's Club Optical in Orange, Connecticut.
 He is a graduate of the Opticianry Science program at Newbury College in Brookline, Massachusetts.
 Steve joined the Vision Care Technology Advisory Board to find a group of like-minded individuals who want to make and keep opticianry a vibrant and growing profession.
 Steve enjoys helping others to see physically as well as spiritually, hiking, letterboxing, and driving Jeeps.
 Steve is a Connecticut Freemason and a student of Gnosis and other self-improvement schools of thought.

-Linda Conlin is a licensed optician employed as managing editor of Pro to Pro for 20/20 Magazine and a contributor to Review of Optometric Business.
-Linda earned her B.S. degree from Fairfield University, Connecticut.
-She is the editor for the optical news blog Optical News from Optical CEUs and an independent provider of continuing education for opticians.
+Linda Conlin is a licensed optician employed as managing editor for 20/20 Magazine Pro to Pro and as a dispensing optician for The Optical Shop at Greenwich Ophthalmology.
+She earned her B.S. degree from Fairfield University, Fairfield, Connecticut.
+Linda also is an independent provider of continuing education for opticians.
 Linda joined the VCT Advisory Committee to promote education and opportunities for those who want to serve the vision care needs of their communities.
 In her free time, she enjoys reading, home canning, and visiting and researching lighthouses.

-Maria D'Amore has been a licensed optician for 24 years, specializing in contact lens fitting for 15 years.
-She is currently employed by Vision Associates, a management and consulting company based in Warren, New Jersey.
+Maria D'Amore has been a licensed optician for 26 years, specializing in contact lens fitting for 15 years.
+She is currently employed by Partners In Vision/Essilor, a management and consulting company.
 She is the managing optician for the Eye Center of Southern New England in Cheshire, Connecticut.
 She is a graduate of Middlesex Community College with a degree in Ophthalmic Dispensing and Design.
-Maria joined the committee to help promote and educate our future licensed opticians.
-During her free time, Maria loves to spend quality time with her family.
+Maria joined the committee to help promote and educate our future licensed opticians of Connecticut.
+Maria loves to spend quality time with her family.
 She enjoys cooking, reading, and spending summers at the beach.

 Steve Davis is a second-year Vision Care Technology student and holds a full-time job as an apprentice optician at BJ’s Optical.
 Steve joined the advisory committee to expand his role in the optical community and to be directly involved with the continued success of the Vision Care Technology program at Goodwin.
 In addition to his academic studies and career, Steve is an intense fan of the NFL and NBA and enjoys his wife and three children.

-Paula Dowd is the Department Chair for Health & Natural Science at Goodwin College and serves as an ex-officio member of Goodwin’s Vision Care Technology Program.
+Paula Dowd is the Department Chair, for Health and Natural Science at Goodwin College and serves as an ex-officio member of Goodwin College’s Vision Care Technology Program.

-Russell Fritz has been a Connecticut licensed optician for many years and is the owner of the Fritz & Hawley Vision Center.
-Russ has been very involved with optical organizations on the state and national levels, and works to advance the profession of opticianry.
+Russell Fritz has been a Connecticut licensed optician for many years and recently retired from Fritz & Hawley Vision Center.
+Russ has been very involved with optical organizations on the state and national level, working to advance the profession of opticianry.

 John Ingriselli is a senior sales representative for Coburn Technologies.
-John has been with Coburn for 25 years, spending more than 22 years in service (tech support, field support, management).
-He knows every aspect of ophthalmic processing (surfacing, coating, AR, finishing) and interacts well with his 3,500 customers.
+He has been with Coburn for 33 years, spending more than 22 years in service (tech support, field support, management).
+John knows every aspect of ophthalmic processing (surfacing, coating, AR, finishing) and interacts well with his 3,500 customers.
 Customers are always first and John continues to do his own installation, training, and service.
-John joined the Advisory Committee to help develop a program where students will get the tools they need to succeed in the ophthalmic industry.
+John joined the Advisory Committee to help develop a program in which students will get the tools they need to succeed in the ophthalmic industry.

-Brandi Kay is a licensed optician and the director of stores at Harvey & Lewis Opticians in Glastonbury, Connecticut.
+Brandi Kay is a licensed optician and the Director of Stores at Harvey & Lewis Opticians in Glastonbury, Connecticut.
 She is excited to be a part of the Advisory Committee and hopes to help students understand the full experience of being an optician, beginning with the technical aspect and focusing on customer service.
-Brandi is involved with her children’s school, holding office in the PTO, and is an active member in her community.
-Brandi enjoys spending time with her husband and four children, hiking, snowboarding, mini golf, and maybe, just maybe, some relaxing with a movie.
-Brandi is also an avid reader; her favorite quote is "Everyone you will ever meet knows something you don’t." — Bill Nye.
+Brandi is involved with her children’s school, holds office in the PTO, and is an active member in her community.
+Brandi enjoys spending time with her husband and four children —hiking, snowboarding, mini golf, and relaxing with a movie.
+Brandi is an avid reader.
+Her favorite quote is, “Everyone you will ever meet knows something you don't” — Bill Nye.

-Deborah Kotob is a master optician, with more than 20 years of optical experience.
+Deborah Kotob is a Master Optician, with 20-plus years in optical experience.
 Having owned her own independent optical shops, she relates to the challenges that practice owners and opticians face on a daily basis.
 She has authored numerous ABO seminars on all optical related topics and has been published in national trade magazines and Opticians Handbook.
-As an ABO Advanced Technical Level III speaker, Deborah has presented courses at such national venues as Vision Expo East and West as well as OptiCon.
-She is currently the Education Facilitator for Vision Ease, where she is a trainer and content developer for continuing education courses as well as live and webinar trainings.
-She is also the content developer for and administrator of the VISION EASE Education site; a learning management site.
+As an ABO Advanced Technical Level III speaker, Deborah has presented courses at such national venues as Vision Expo East and West and OptiCon.
+She is currently the Education Facilitator for Vision Ease where she is a trainer and content developer for continuing education courses and live and webinar trainings.
+She is also the content developer for and administrator of the VISION EASE Education site, a learning management site.

 Diane Mintich is a licensed optician, employed as a manager at the Walmart Vision Center.
 She graduated with associate degrees in General Studies from Tunxis Community College in 1995 and Ophthalmic Design and Dispensing from Middlesex Community College in 1998.